Singaporean housewife radicalised after Israel-Hamas conflict put under ISA restrictions

 Hamizah Hamzah, a 56-year-old housewife, was issued with a restriction order last month, the Internal Security Department (ISD) said in a press release on Monday (Feb 10).

-A restriction order imposes conditions on a person, such as not being allowed to change residence or employment, travel abroad without ISD approval, or access the internet and social media.
+A restriction order imposes conditions on a person, such as not being allowed to change residence or employment or travel abroad without ISD approval.
+They are also not allowed to access the internet and social media.

 Hamizah’s radicalisation began after Hamas’ attacks on Israel on Oct 7, 2023, ISD said.
 She followed and supported military operations by the Axis of Resistance (AOR), a network of Islamist militant and terrorist organisations, and consumed content about Palestinian suffering.